You are here:

 - 2 external links

-Ofsted’s school inspection handbook, in force from September 2015, explains what performance management information Ofsted will expect to see.
+Ofsted’s current school inspection handbook, in force from September 2015, explains what performance management information inspectors are looking for.
 Near the end of paragraph 28, it says that inspectors will want to see:

 ... evidence of the monitoring of teaching and learning and its link to teachers’ performance management and the teachers’ standards.

 It adds, however, that this information should be routinely used by the school and not be “additional evidence generated for inspection”.

-Paragraph 38 explains that, at the beginning of inspection, inspectors will ask to see:
+Paragraph 38 of the handbook explains that, at the beginning of inspection, inspectors will ask to see:

 Information about the school’s performance management arrangements, including the most recent performance management outcomes and their relationship to salary progression, in an anonymised format.

-Paragraph 141 says that, as part of the evaluation of leadership and management, inspectors will consider:
+Paragraph 141 of the handbook says that, as part of the evaluation of leadership and management, inspectors will consider:

 How leaders and governors use performance management to promote effective practice across the school

-Paragraph 148 explains that inspectors will consider whether governors performance manage the headteacher rigorously.
+Paragraph 148 of the handbook explains that inspectors will consider whether governors performance manage the headteacher rigorously.
 It also says that they will consider whether governors understand how the school makes decisions about teachers’ salary progression and performance.